-For example, the US paints company Sherwin Williams makes most of its profit selling paint to professional painters and consumers through nearly 4,800 stores.
+For example, the US paints company Sherwin Williams makes most of its profit selling paint to professional painters and consumers through more than 4,900 operated stores and facilities.
 The industry standard classifies Sherwin Williams as a materials company, whilst in our portfolio we report it as a consumer holding.